rootxnet/rootxnet-web/README.md

 }
 ```

-These tasks can be automatized with included tools:
+Tasks which can be automated with included tools:
 * compilation to html
 * metadata extraction
 * testing